 Dips for Fresh Fruit

-Pudding: Try chocolate pudding for fruit dip.
+Pudding: Try chocolate pudding for dipping.
 Stir in some powdered sugar if you want to make it a little sweeter and more textured.

 Caramel Dip: Combine 8 oz softened cream cheese with one container of caramel apple dip.